What chronic stress is doing to your sex life

 • Night

-It’s important to note that masculine (yang) energy and feminine energy (yin) have nothing to do with identifying as male or female.
+It’s important to note that masculine energy (yang) and feminine energy (yin) have nothing to do with identifying as male or female.
 No matter your orientation, preference, gender identity; everyone benefits from having both yin and yang in their lives.
 It’s all about balance.

 Many of the issues I described earlier would be considered yang energy, or masculine energy.
 The “hustle culture” is a huge part of this “yang” energy.
 The idea that you should always be achieving something, working hard, producing results, without prioritizing your own self-care can lead to burnout and an imbalance in your life.